 - Completion of an Associate degree from an accredited college/post-secondary institution. - Students without an Associate degree must - be at least 23 years of age or five years' full-time professional work experience post high school, and - Completion of at least 60 transferrable semester credit hours from an accredited college/post-secondary institution, military service, credit by examination, or credit by demonstrated competency [of the 60 hours at least 40 hours must be from an accredited institution of higher education]. - Cumulative grade point average of 2.0 (on a 4.0 scale) or better on all prior academic work. - Document basic computer proficiency.
-Normally this will be accomplished by transfer credit from an accredited institution of higher education.
-Students who cannot document computer proficiency must enroll in CS 131 Introduction to Computers or CS 135 Basic Computer Literacy their first semester at MACU.
+Students must either (1) have college transcript credit indicating computer proficiency, or (2) take the proficiency exam for CS 090 Introduction to Computers and pass, or (3) they must take the course for 0 credit hours (1 hour institutional credit) and pass the course.
+On-campus students must meet this requirement during the first semester of residence.
+On-line students must complete this requirement within the first 6 credit hours of courses. - Students meeting all requirements except for having 60 transferrable semester credit hours may enroll in the "Bridge Program."
+The "Bridge Program" is limited to students who have at least 12 earned semester credit hours from an institution of higher education.
+Students in the "Bridge Program" must complete all general studies requirements and open elective requirements before taking courses in the chosen major.